tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `create`: Creates an organization.
+* `create`: Create a new organization with the specified...
-* `delete`: Deletes an organization given its ID.
+* `delete`: Delete a specific organization by its UUID.
-* `follower`: Operations on followers of organization the...
+* `follower`: Manage followers of an organization.
-* `following`: Operations on following of organization the...
+* `following`: Manage relationships with following...
-* `get`: Gets an organization given its ID.
+* `get`: Get details of a specific organization by its...
-* `list`: Lists the organizations this user has direct...
+* `list`: List the organizations the logged-in user has...
-* `member`: Operations on members of organization the API...
+* `member`: Manage members within an organization.
-* `scan-target-groups`: Operations on organizations scan target...
+* `scan-target-groups`: Manage scan target groups within an...
-* `scan_target`: Operations on scan targets from organizations...
+* `scan_target`: Manage scan targets within an organization.
-* `update`: Gets an organization given its ID.
+* `update`: Update an organization's details, such as...

 ### `zanshin organization create`

-Creates an organization.
+Create a new organization with the specified name.

 **Usage**: